neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 #### Methods

-Mainly exposes the methods `Read`, `Put`, and `Remove`, all of them responsible for reading and manipulating the contract's information.
+Mainly exposes the methods `Contains`, `Get`, `Put`, and `Remove`, all of them responsible for reading and manipulating the contract's information.

 #### Example of use